 Dale Arnold provided an update on the Career Pathways Grant.
 Five school systems have been selected for the project: Atlanta Area School for the Deaf, Decatur County, Hall County, Paulding County and Troup County.
 They are currently partnering with the Poses Family Foundation, Georgia State University’s Center for Leadership in Disability, Georgia Department of Education, Burton Blatt Institute/the Southeast ADA and Parent-to-Parent.
 They are developing a social media plan with web access and applications.

-Robin Folsum and John Boan presented information regarding agency branding and marketing.
-The new logo in afternoon sky has been unveiled, and the new domain name (www.ablegeorgia.ga.gov) now redirects to the agency website.
+Robin Folsom and John Boan presented information regarding agency branding and marketing.
+The new logo has been unveiled, and the new domain name (www.ablegeorgia.ga.gov) now redirects to the agency website.
 Attention turns to agency collateral, internal and external communication tools, business cards, and social media.

 Executive Director Greg Schmieg shared statistics that show VR continues to serve more clients and produce better outcomes.
-As this time, VR could end the year with 2,000 more than we have ever served since GVRA became an agency.
+As this time, VR could end the year with 2,000 more than VR has ever placed into jobs.

 For the remainder of the meeting, the majority of the attention turned toward the agency transformation now known as Project Horizon.
 The central question is, “What must GVRA do differently to serve 100,000 Georgians with disabilities with 50,000 in competitive employment over the next 3 years?”
 During the process, there are three phases: situational analysis and doing the work and implementation.

 There are currently four teams doing the work: the Executive Leadership Team, Strategy and Innovation, Organization Effectiveness and Value Delivery Process.
-Rhonnesia Barker and Crystal Perry discussed the Strategy and Innovation team’s efforts to create and develop initial performance measures.
+Ronnesia Barker and Crystal Perry discussed the Strategy and Innovation team’s efforts to create and develop initial performance measures.
 Denine Woodson and members of the Value Delivery Process team examined the new process that is being developed to serve 100,000 clients with 50,000 successful closures within 3 years.
 Client satisfaction played a large part in the design.
 Audrey Fuller and members of the Organizational Effectiveness team explained their purpose and efforts to design an organizational structure to support the new design.

 Old Business